nikitavoloboev/data/productivity/flow/Processes.md

-# Flow processes
+# Processes
-Some simple routine tasks I follow to do things.
+Some simple processes I should follow to do things.

 ## Making new Alfred workflow
 1. Follow [making workflows outline](../../macOS/apps/alfred/making-workflows.md).
 Don't forget to add update icon when using AwGo.